 Walt Disney World Hurricane Policy

 First of all, hurricanes are predictable- and not-so-predictable.
 While the weather in Disney World forecast can look daunting for Florida, these storms can and do change course, often at the last minute.

 So don’t panic.

 As a side note- I lived in central Florida during the summer of 2004 when we were hit 4 times by hurricanes.
 And Disney still stood strong!

-I remember how shocked the community was when Disney World decided to close for one day in anticipation for Hurricane Jeanne because, well, Disney World never closes.
+I remember how shocked the community was when Disney World decided to close for one day in anticipation of Hurricane Jeanne because, well, Disney World never closes.

 In fact, Disney World has only closed four times previously due to hurricanes, and usually for just one or two days at a time.
 The likelihood that your vacation can continue is high, even if you’ll get a little wet in the process.